-The closing date for applications is midnight (GMT) on Thursday 2 January 2025.
-We plan to hold interviews and selection activities in person during mid March 2025, subject to change.
+The closing date for applications is midnight (GMT) on Thursday 2 January 2025 We plan to hold interviews and selection activities in person during March 2025, subject to change.

-Informal enquiries are welcomed and should be directed to Professor John David Rhodes, Section Director for Italian and Co-Chair of the Faculty, at: jdr42@cam.ac.uk.
+Informal enquiries are welcomed and should be directed to Professor John David Rhodes, Co-Chair of the Faculty, at: jdr42@cam.ac.uk.
 On questions of procedure, please contact the School HR team on MMLLPersonnel@admin.cam.ac.uk.